-I've held off on writing about my dating post divorce experiences because I wasn't sure how to.
-I'm ready to share my experiences.
-I thought many of these tips that I found extremely useful would be of worth to others as well.
+I’ve held off on writing about my dating post divorce experiences because I wasn’t sure I wanted to.
+After some contemplation, I decided that many of these tips/strategies of dating post divorce that I have used to date have been helpful.
+Hopefully they are helpful to others as well.

 I must stop a minute and say that I’m not an advocate of divorce.
 In fact, if you can make it work with your spouse, I’d highly recommend taking the work-it-out-stay-married-route.
 That said, it was the right decision for me and is for many others as well.